 Millions of Americans receive root canal treatment each year.
 Root canals are designed to save a natural tooth or teeth from extraction.
 Preserving a natural tooth can help support adjacent teeth and prevent tooth decay from spreading.
 The pulp found inside the root canal in the center of each tooth is made up of nerves and soft tissue.
 These nerves and tissue can become infected and cause tooth decay.
 Patients with severe tooth decay often require a root canal to remove the infection.
-Tooth extraction is only used as a last resort.
+At Stewart Dental Group, a tooth extraction is only used as a last resort.

 Symptoms of Tooth Infection

 Look out for these common signs of infection before tooth decay becomes a difficulty: